How 18-Year-Old Me Discovered a VirtualBox VM Escape Vulnerability

 Essentially there are 2 functions that are invoked, with input that is derived from guest-controlled data:

-2. crVBoxServerCrCmdClrFillVramGenericProcess() - This function tries to fill the VRAM (Video RAM - a memory section that represents the video image, filled with pixels).
+- This function tries to fill the VRAM (Video RAM - a memory section that represents the video image, filled with pixels).- It does it in a rather generic way.

-Looking at the second function (crVBoxServerCrCmdClrFillVramGenericProcess()) call line - we can see that many of the parameters are guest-controlled; specifically the interesting ones are:
+) call line - we can see that many of the parameters are guest-controlled; specifically the interesting ones are:

-3. u16Height - A uint16_t controlled by the guest.
+controlled by the guest.

-Essentially, we want to put an image with the dimensions specified by the Width and the Height that the guest sent, in the offset specified by offVRAM.
+Essentially, we want to put an image with the dimensions specified by the Width and the Height that the guest sent, in the offset specified by offVRAM

 Let’s take a look at the actual function’s content: